benyamindsmith/ig.degree.betweenness/utils/joss_paper/paper.md

 sociograms constructed and loaded with `igraph` package (Csárdi et al.
 2024) by Csardi and Nepusz (Csardi and Nepusz 2006).
-{ig.degree.betweenness} also offers utility functions to which enable neater plotting of densely connected networks and preparation of unlabeled graphs for algorithm implementation.
+{ig.degree.betweenness} also offers utility functions to which enable neater plotting of densely connected networks with high number of edges and a low number of and preparation of unlabeled graphs for algorithm implementation.

 # Statement of Need